 Ingredients in Healthy Pumpkin Pancakes

-pumpkin puree – make sure you pick up canned pumpkin and not pumpkin pie filling!
+pumpkin puree – make your own pumpkin puree or pick up canned pumpkin.
+Just be sure it’s not pumpkin pie filling!

 If you usually make pancakes by taking a pancake mix and adding water, you definitely need to try making a homemade version!
 They taste so much better and they’re healthier for you.

 These pancakes are made in a blender which makes mixing and clean up a breeze!
 Add the oats, egg whites, cottage cheese, pumpkin puree, baking powder, pumpkin pie spice and cinnamon to the blender and process until the batter is relatively smooth.

 Heat a pan or griddle to low-medium heat and spray with non-stick spray.
 Scoop a quarter cup of batter onto the pan and cook until little bubbles form and the edges of the pancakes are solid enough to put a spatula underneath.
 Flip and cook for an additional one to two minutes.
 This recipe should make about 8 small pancakes.
 To serve, stack four on a plate and drizzle with maple syrup and/or nut butter.